bytecodealliance/wasm-tools/README.md

 # License

-This project is license under the Apache 2.0 license with the LLVM exception.
+This project is licensed under the Apache 2.0 license with the LLVM exception.
-See [LICENSE] for more details.
+See [LICENSE](LICENSE) for more details.

 ### Contribution